Urkaz/urkaz.github.io/assets/data/games/ronin-hood-sisters.md

 # My role

+I was designated as the representative of the programming team for all meetings, coordinating all programmers with the design and art team, and keep track of tasks during the dailies, keeping an active communication between almost everyone involved in the project.

-I was in charge of programming the game world and its destruction, generating it at runtime and helping the designers with a tool to create it.
-I also was in charge of the fog of war effect, and the programming of the UI from the inventory, level selection menu an in-game HUD.
+For the programming part, I was in charge the generation and destruction of game world, and the development of a tool to help the designers with the creation of it.
+I also did the programming od the fog of war effect, the props, and the UI from level selection menu, from the inventory, and the in-game HUD.

 ## Challenges